Karen is a board-certified reflexologist in practice since 1983 and Florida-

 across the country in the grand and honorable effort to change the discipline of Reflexology into a stand-alone profession.
 A past 5-year director of the Massachusetts Association of Reflexology and the current Delegate Assembly Coordinator (DAC) for the Reflexology Association of America, diane brings tremendous experience and support to the current FAR Board.
 She promises the FAR membership that if she doesn't know the answer to a question, she will definitely know the exact person to contact and ask for their assistance.

-One of diane's goals as a FAR Director is to assist in developing policies,procedures and tools to help future FAR Boards with their transition and learning curve in order to begin their terms as confident FAR Directors.
+One of diane's goals as the FAR Secretary is to assist in developing policies, procedures, and tools to help future FAR Boards with their transition and learning curve in order to begin their terms as confident FAR Directors.
 This means YOU!